nguyenbavietquang123/nobiware-server/README.md

 ---

 ## 3. Build & Run
+**Important**
+> This servers are running with Docker version: 27.3.1, please using the same version or above to avoid error.

 After completing the setup, you can build and run the project using the following command: